 Emily - Fifty Lakes is a very small town located in the state of Minnesota.
 With a population of 2,119 people and just one neighborhood, Emily - Fifty Lakes is the 310th largest community in Minnesota.

-Unlike some towns, Emily - Fifty Lakes isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Emily - Fifty Lakes are a mix of both white- and blue-collar jobs.
+Emily - Fifty Lakes is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Emily - Fifty Lakes is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Emily - Fifty Lakes who work in office and administrative support (14.35%), management occupations (8.75%), and sales jobs (7.35%).

 Also of interest is that Emily - Fifty Lakes has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.00% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Emily - Fifty Lakes telecommute to their jobs.
+Overall, about 18.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Emily - Fifty Lakes is a great place for families with children to consider.
 First of all, many other families with children live here, making Emily - Fifty Lakes a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Emily - Fifty Lakes has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Emily - Fifty Lakes’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Emily - Fifty Lakes does not have a public transit system used by locals to get to and from work.
+Emily - Fifty Lakes is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Emily - Fifty Lakes is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.48% of adults in Emily - Fifty Lakes have a college degree.